Arts & Sciences Student Services focuses on providing Arts & Sciences students resources and guidance to:

 Advanced Placement Credits

 Experiences outside the classroom allow you to not only explore the health career that you want but also provide important learning opportunities to prepare for health professional schools.
-As you plan for activities, consider why they are important for you, what you hope to learn, and how these activities help you demonstrate core competencies such that schools in the field of medicine look for.
+As you plan for activities, consider why they are important for you, what you hope to learn, and how these activities help you demonstrate the Core Competencies for Entering Medical Students established by the American Association of Medical Colleges.

 Health professional schools do not have preferences or rank what activities are good or bad.
 Instead, they are interested in knowing why these activities are important to you.
 Therefore, do not approach your activities planning as a checklist.
-Cornell Health Careers Advising offers a guideline on designing your activities.
-If you need help planning, consult with one of the pre-health advisors.
+Review the Pre-Health Activities, which offers a guideline on designing your activities.
+If you need help planning, consult with Career Development.

 How to Find Activities